Quantum jumps in amplitude bistability: Tracking a coherent and invertible state localization: Concluding remarks

-\textit{Concluding discussion and measurement prospect.}---We conclude that, while the process of state localization is inherent in switching to the vacuum, the ``zero system size'' limit of light-matter interaction allows for quantum jumps between macroscopic metastable states of light to be tracked by a null-measurement record registering the localization of a coherent-state superposition in an empty cavity under direct photodetection.
-Once the probability transfer has been completed in the above universal dynamical process, the unstable state decays to the vacuum typically within an average photon lifetime.
-In our treatment, quantum fluctuations have been dealt with explicitly non perturbatively, via stochastic processes in Hilbert space correlated with detectable scattering events.
+We emphasize that, in our treatment, quantum fluctuations have been dealt with explicitly non perturbatively via stochastic processes in Hilbert space, correlated with detectable scattering events.
 Sample conditioned photoelectron counting records reveal details of bistable switching that remain hidden when we calculate the steady-state solution to the driven JC operator ME.
 Furthermore, coherence enables inversion of the conditioned intracavity excitation about the photon number of the initial superposition in a deterministic evolution for set amplitudes.
 A quantum-state tomogram~\cite{Welsch1999, Vogel2006, HarocheBook, Deleglise2008,Hofheinz2008,Eichler2012, Blais2021,Ahmed2021,Ahmed2021B} will directly reveal the coexistence of a metastable and an unstable state during the switch.
-Moreover, heterodyne detection on a en empty cavity, prepared in a pure state obtained from an experimental run, can visualize the conditioned $Q$-function during the switch~\cite{CarmichaelBook2, SM}, as well as perform a projective measurement of an entangled observable eigenstate~\cite{SM}.
+Moreover, heterodyne detection on an empty cavity, prepared in a pure state obtained from a single experimental run, can visualize the conditioned $Q$-function at a given point during the switch~\cite{CarmichaelBook2}, as well as perform a projective measurement of an entangled observable eigenstate.

-For every jump along a given trajectory, the two states involved in the localization are squeezed and often not isolated in phase space, while their locations are subject to fluctuations.
+For every jump along an individual realization, the two states involved in the localization are squeezed and often not isolated in phase space, while their locations are subject to fluctuations visible {\it e.g.}, in phase space for different jumps.
 In fact, these fluctuations were explicitly taken into account in the derivation of Eq.~\eqref{eq:jumptime}, the lower time bound for coherent state localization.
-The bound can be evaluated with the bifurcating solutions of the MBEs as inputs.
+The bound can be evaluated with the bifurcating solutions of the MBEs as inputs; it naturally becomes more accurate as the ME solution converges to the mean-field predictions.
 Monte-Carlo simulations show that modelling the observed localization with a damped coherent-state superposition is in very good agreement with conditional records of state coherences.